 Bistecca alla florentino is always popular.
 Translation: florentine beef steak, grilled.
 The standout dish of Tuscany, this thick juicy steak comes from the Chianina breed of cattle.
 Frollatura is the key to the game; this means the meat will soften for seven days after butchering.
 Even for a wine novice, it shouldn’t be surprising that hearty meat dishes are important here – after all, the food was really designed with their majestic red wines in mind.

 Certainly, you can skip the house dessert of your restaurant and do gelato.
 Many Italians don’t actually like gelato, viewing it- like Americans view standard ice cream – as a treat for kids..
 Tiramisu is considered a Venetian specialty, but you’ll find plenty of it Florence.
 (Here are some tips for finding the best gelato in Florence.

 It has rocketed to worldwide fame in the last 20 years.
 For authentic Tuscany, you’re looking more at things like biscottini di prato.

-Get to Florence with EF College Break on our Grand Tour of Italy.
+Get to Florence with EF Ultimate Break on our Grand Tour of Italy.